Kenlau94/RegEx-QuestionMark/README.md

 ^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$

 In this code snippet, the ^ and the $ are acting as anchors.
-What that means is that the ^ is the start point telling the program where to start and the $ is the marker telling you where to stop.
-The symbols aren't used as symbols to search for but as a signal to start and stop, such as the start line and the finish line of a race.
+What that means is that the ^ is the starting point, telling the program where to begin, and the $ is the marker indicating where to stop.
+These symbols aren't used as characters to search for, but rather as signals to start and stop, similar to the start line and the finish line of a race.

 ### Quantifiers

-Quantifiers specify how many instances of a charecter or groups of charecters are expected.
-Pretty much sets rules and limits for what the string can and cannot have.
-The + in the regex signifies "one or more", meaning there is set rule that now there has to be on or more lowercase, uppercase, number or symbol in the email address.
-The {2,} part of the regex matches two or more occurrences of letters in the top level domain (TLD).
+Quantifiers specify how many instances of a character or groups of characters are expected.
+They essentially set rules and limits for what the string can and cannot have.
+The + in the regex signifies 'one or more', indicating that there must be one or more lowercase, uppercase, number, or symbol in the email address.
+The {2,} part of the regex matches two or more occurrences of letters in the top-level domain (TLD).

 ### OR Operator